Urigo/tortilla/README.md

 Runs `git diff` between 2 specified releases.
 This will also be able to run the operation between 2 different releases which are completely different from their root!
 You can also provide this command with some additional native [git-diff options](https://git-scm.com/docs/git-diff#_options).

+**command:** `tortilla release view-notes <release>`

+Inspects the tag notes of the specified release.

+- *option:* `-b, --branch [branch]` - The branch name of the release.
+Defaults to the current branch.

+**command:** `tortilla release edit-notes <release>`

+Edits the tag notes of the specified release.
+This will create a new tag with a similar name to the existing one, and will override it once the editor process has been closed.

+- *option:* `-b, --branch [branch]` - The branch name of the release.
+Defaults to the current branch.
+- *option:* `-m, --message [message]` - A quick message to post in the release notes.
+This will skip the editing process.

 ### tortilla-step CLI

 For more information see the [steps](#steps) section.